Citroen e-C4 running costs

 Citroen's Car Plan programme lets you spread the cost of maintenance.
 Generally, an electric car will require servicing less often than a petrol or diesel equivalent thanks to a relative lack of moving parts, and that applies here – the e-C4 has an interval of two years or 16,000, whichever comes first, so you can expect to spend less.

-You won't have to pay any road tax on your e-C4 thanks to its zero-emissions status.
+You won't have to pay any road tax on your e-C4 thanks to its zero-emissions status, and is also exempt from the London Congestion Charge till 2025.

 In This Review